 Cash and cash equivalents include a construction disbursement account established for the loan proceeds to be used to fund the construction of the new shelter building.
-As of December 31, 2022 and 2021, the construction disbursement account balance was \$8 and \$9,086,222, respectively.
+As of both December 31, 2023 and 2022, the construction disbursement account balance was \$8.